ascalco/aswebsite/content/pages/about.md

 University of Aberdeen - Scool of Medicine, Medical Sciences, and Nutrition
 2017-2020 - Aberdeen (UK)

++ **Adjunct Prof in "Creativity Techniques for Business Communication"**
+University of Verona - Department of Human Sciences
+2015 & 2016 - Verona (Italy)

 ### Education

 | **PhD in Human Science**             | **BSc & MSc in Social and Communication Psychology**  |